matthewjberger/cs480Berger/PA1/README.md

     bool Shader::Load(std::string path, GLuint shaderType)

 This function will create and compile a shader from a plain-text file of any extension.
-A glsl shader source path as well as a shader type must be specified (i.e. GL\_VERTEX\_SHADER, GL\_FRAGMENT\_SHADER, etc).
+A glsl shader source path as well as a shader type must be specified (e.g. GL\_VERTEX\_SHADER, GL\_FRAGMENT\_SHADER, etc).
 This function sets the ID of the loaded shader internally for use in linking to the shader program.
 I open the file, grab the size and reserve enough memory for a string to hold the information.
 Then I go back to the beginning of the file and read in the entire file as a single string.

     void Shader::PrintLog()